The Alliance for Learning is proud to employ a team of enthusiastic and dedicated individuals:

 As part of Lisa’s trust role she manages the partnerships with a range of stakeholders such as: Ambition Institute, the Princes Teaching Institute (PTI), the Youth Sport Trust, Sport England, MHFA England, the Outward Bound Trust, and of course all our schools and colleges.
 Lisa is integral to these partnerships at a strategic level.
 Lisa has also been a Director of YSD the Youth Sport Trust’s commercial arm, has experience of being a Trustee for another MAT and is now the Chair of the national ‘Well Schools’ Strategic Board.

-Eleanor Davidson – Director of SCITT & Assistant Director of Teaching School
+Eleanor Davidson – Deputy Director of Teaching School Hub ECT/ITT Manchester/Stockport (Alliance for Learning SCITT Director)

 Eleanor has a breadth of teaching and leadership experience spanning a seventeen-year career within the education sector across a variety of age phases, schools and institutions.
 Eleanor has over fourteen years of teaching experience within the secondary sector and over four years of leadership experience within Initial Teacher Training (ITT).